act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Background

-- [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][SC 2.2.2]
+- [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2]
-- [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][G186]
+- [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][g186]
-- [F16: Failure of Success Criterion 2.2.2 due to including scrolling content where movement is not essential to the activity without also including a mechanism to pause and restart the content][F16]
+- [F16: Failure of Success Criterion 2.2.2 due to including scrolling content where movement is not essential to the activity without also including a mechanism to pause and restart the content][f16]

 ## Test Cases